Bplotka/codingame/README.md

-# codingame
+# My Codingame solutions

-My solutions to https://www.codingame.com challenges.
+My solutions to https://www.codingame.com +hard challenges.

+Some WIP some already solved in 100% (: